That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 “NO!
 I forgot for a reason!
 I do not want to remember who he was.
 This is all WRONG!
 These memories are a LIE!
 I AM Isadore!
 I have ALWAYS been Isadore!
 And I want to be none other than Isadore!
 I’m Isadore!
 I’m Isadore!
 I AM ISADORE!!!”

-As Isadore steeled herself, she typed a response to the customer support representative, saying the following:
+As Isadore steeled herself, she typed a response to the customer support representative.

-“Please, you have a life, friends, and family.
+Nigma_Katy: “Please, you have a life, friends, and family.
 They assuredly miss you.
-Even if you live in this world, another Isadore will take your place.”
+Even if you leave this world, another Isadore will take your place.”

 “Your player data will be erased and you and your party will respawn at Castle Radiata.
 Thank you for your cooperation.”